 Dementia Action Week

-This May, we will be proud to support Dementia Action Week, an awareness campaign led by the Alzheimer’s Society and supported by organisations across the UK.
-Dementia Action Week aims to encourage people to take action on dementia, helping to improve the lives of those affected by the condition.
+From Monday 19 May to Sunday 25 May, we are proud to support Dementia Action Week 2026 - an awareness campaign led by the Alzheimer’s Society and backed by organisations across the UK.
+The week aims to inspire people to take action on dementia and help improve the lives of those affected.

-Shockingly, up to one in two people living with dementia in Wales, do not currently have a formal diagnosis.
-Despite ninety-one percent of those affected recognising the significant benefits of receiving one.
+Shockingly, up to one in two people living with dementia in Wales do not currently have a formal diagnosis - despite 91% of those affected recognising the significant benefits of receiving one.
+Taking part in the campaign can raise vital awareness and encourage peope to seek a diagnosis.

 Dementia is not a single disease but a term used to describe a group of symptoms caused by different diseases that damage the brain.
 These symptoms progressively worsen over time and can include memory loss, confusion and difficulty with daily tasks, problems with language and understanding, and changes in behaviour.
 Dementia is progressive, meaning that symptoms may start off mild but become more severe over time.
 There are various types of dementia, with Alzheimer’s disease being the most common, followed by vascular dementia.